jcaillon/Notes/git/git.md

 ### git status

-Shows you the status of files in your index versus your working directory.
-It will list out files that are untracked (only in your working directory), modified (tracked but not yet updated in your index), and staged (added to your index and ready for committing).
+Shows you the status of all the files in your working directory that are not *unmodified*.

+It will list out files that are untracked (only in your working directory), modified (tracked but not yet updated in your index), staged (added to your index and ready for committing), deleted and renamed.

 ```bash
 git status # show changes to be commited